shilpaalex-ui/Test-automation-portfolio/README.md

 # Notes

-- The test uses a simple XPath (`//body`) because the phone was not connected during development.
+- id used as "dummy_id" becouse the device was not connected during the development.